-The manufacturer warrants the Chromebook from defects in materials and workmanship through Archangel Tablets.
-This limited warranty covers normal use, mechanical breakdown or faulty construction and will provide replacement parts necessary to repair or if necessary, replace the Chromebook.
+The manufacturer warrants the Chromebook or laptop from defects in materials and workmanship through Archangel Tablets.
+This limited warranty covers normal use, mechanical breakdown or faulty construction and will provide replacement parts necessary to repair or if necessary, replace the Chromebook or laptop.
 The warranty DOES NOT warrant against damage caused by misuse, abuse or accidents.
-Please report all Chromebook problems to the Tech Office.
+Please report all Chromebook or laptop problems to the Tech Office.

-CHROMEBOOK TECHNICAL SUPPORT
+CHROMEBOOK OR LAPTOP TECHNICAL SUPPORT

-The Tech Office located in the Computer Lab will be the first point of contact for repair of the Chromebooks.
+The Tech Office located in the Computer Lab will be the first point of contact for repair of the Chromebook or laptops.